Adding Web Pages

 Creating a Web Page with WYSIWYG

 The WYSIWYG Editor helps create web pages with a visual editor that automatically creates the necessary HTML code.
-It's great for general information pages such as FAQs or About Us type pages.
+It's ideal for general information pages such as FAQs or About Us type pages.

-1. Go to Storefront Content › Web Pages, then click Create a Web Page.
+1. Go to Storefront › Web Pages, then click Create a Web Page.

 2. For This Page Will, select Contain content created using the WYSIWYG editor below.